OpenSourceEconomics/skillmodels/docs/source/model_specs.rst

 these values are redefined in the "general" section of the model dictionary the ones from the model dictionary have precedence.
 The specifications are:

-    * ``nemf``: number of elements in the mixture of normals distribution of the latent factors.
+    * ``n_mixture_components``: number of elements in the mixture of normals distribution of the latent factors.
 Default 1, which corresponds to the assumption that the factors are normally distributed.
-Only used in CHS estimator.
     * ``sigma_points_scale``: scaling parameter for the sigma_points.
 Default 2.
     * ``square_root_filters``: takes the values true (default) and false and specifies if square-root implementations of the kalman filters are used.